hamedrnik/meteor-firebase-token-generator/README.md

 ```

 ## LICENSE
-This project just a wrapper for firebase-token-generator.
+This project just a firebase-token-generator npm wrapper for Meteor.

 ```
 Copyright (C) 2013  Hamed Ramezanian